garden-io/garden/docs/reference/commands.md

       # The spec for the specific action type.
       spec:

+      # Specify a _Build_ action, and resolve this action from the context of that Build.
+      #
+      # For example, you might create an `exec` Build which prepares some manifests, and then reference that in a
+      # `kubernetes` _Deploy_ action, and the resulting manifests from the Build.
+      #
+      # This would mean that instead of looking for manifest files relative to this action's location in your project
+      # structure, the output directory for the referenced `exec` Build would be the source.
+      build:

       kind:

       # Set a timeout for the run to complete, in seconds.